Boating and the Environment

 How boaters operate and maintain their vessels can significantly affect the health of lakes, rivers, and coastal waters.
 It is a boater’s legal responsibility to help protect Washington waters and aquatic wildlife.

 Operate and Maintain Your Vessel Responsibly

 - Take it slow.
 Proceed slowly in shallow areas to avoid disrupting the environment.
 Stirring up sediment affects the natural life cycle of plants and animals.

 - Watch your wake.
 Boat wakes erode shorelines and damage habitat.

-- Don’t top off your tank when fueling.
-This reduces the risk of fuel spilling and allows for expansion in the tank.
+- Know how much fuel your tank holds and fill only to 90 percent so the fuel has room to expand.
+Don’t top off your tank to reduce the chance of a spill.
 Use absorbent pads to wipe up all gasoline and oil spills.
 Use an overflow prevention device on the fuel vent to guard against accidental spills.

 - Never use soaps to disperse fuel spills.
 It’s illegal and makes the problem worse under the water.

 - Report all fuel spills: Visit the Department of Ecology’s Web site for a list of whom to call.